 Here are 6 more tips for effective, speedy decisions.

 There is evidence that if humans have to make a complex decision, such as buying a car, then they end up making better choices if they only focus on around 3 criteria by which to compare the options.
 But that’s not what people do, they often compare cars on many criteria, and the criteria can change over

 time (suddenly, reverse sensors become really important).
 So when you’re faced with lots of data, take a few moments to work out what are the 3-4 most important criteria you can use to choose between your options, and focus on having high-quality data in those areas only.
 In the great book Algorithms to

 Live By they have more on this and show that even computers make better choices when they consider fewer criteria.

 Be open to being wrong

-The idea of being “in a bubble” is that we tend to only see news and views that we already agree with, for example I read the Guardian, so I only see bad reports of Donald Trump.
+The idea of being“in a bubble” is that we tend to only see news and views that we already agree with, for example, I read the Guardian, so I only see bad reports about Donald Trump.
 So I have a skewed view.
 I live in a self-reinforcing bubble.
-Kathryn Schulz has a great TED talkwhere she lands the idea of having people “poke your bubble” and being open to being wrong.
-This is incredibly liberating, because every time you realize you’re wrong….you are one step closer to being right.
+Kathryn Schulz has a great TED talk where she lands on the idea of having people“poke your bubble” and being open to being wrong.
+This is incredibly liberating because every time you realize you’re wrong….you are one step closer to being right.
 So get people around you who will poke your bubble about your decisions, and then be open to being wrong.